 - Breath or Blood Test Refusal – 180 days

 - Breath or Blood Test Failure – 90 days

 - Longer suspension periods may apply if you have prior ALR contacts

 Contact an Experienced DWI Attorney from Abilene

 Contact the DWI defense lawyers at the Law Offices of David M. White at 325-437-3311, or contact us online to schedule your free initial consultation.
-Our offices in Abilene, San Angelo and Big Springs are located convenient to I-20.
+Our offices in Abilene and San Angelo are located convenient to I-20.
 We are open Monday to Friday from 8 am to 5 pm.
 Evening and weekend appointments are available.